Installation

 only a few milliseconds, but if you make decisions that depend on the

-flag while is_initializing
+is_authenticated flag while is_initializing is still true, your code/logic

 may not work as you expect.